abtion/guidelines/employee_manual/abtions_calendar_and_4dww_schedule.md

 We track 30 hours per week, equivalent to 7,5 hours per day (excluding lunch breaks) and aim to have an avarage billable rate >90%.
 Flexing is not really our 'thing' and we expect you to track 30h by the end of the week.
 To make sure working hours don't go to waste, we submit our timesheet Thursday afternoon before you leave the office. (..
 Yes, it is amazing!
 Your weekend starts on Thursday afternoon)

 Time tracking happens right from the moment you start working and finished when you finish your day.
-Sounds perhaps a little stricked, but it works.
+Sounds perhaps a little strict, but it works.
 It creates more awareness of the time you use at work.
 This would give you a good indication of a satisfying and sufficient day, or a less satisfying day being unsure where you used your time on.
 And as important, it ensures that all our billable working hours are registered.
 Because this is the only way, we get money in the bank.

 ### Pomodoro.abtion.com
 Talking about time, our working days include pomodoro.
 Because the secret to effective time management is...thinking in tomatoes rather than hours.
 It may seem silly at first, but it works!